Wuppertal Schwebebahn: Technology

 Until August 2019, the Schwebebahn used block signalling like other light- and heavy-rail systems.
 Signals with red, green, and yellow lights, present at every station, signalled the driver if the next block, usually continuing until the next station, was free or not.
 The yellow aspect was mostly used to warn about construction work ahead, while a blinking red light warned about more severe problems.
 Today, the Schwebebahn uses the European Train Control System, allowing for shorter distances between trains.

 The supporting frame and tracks are made out of 486 pillars and bridgework sections.
 When the line was originally built, Anton Rieppel, head of MAN-Werk Gustavsburg, designed the structural system, which he patented.
 At each end of the line is a servicing depot, including a loop of track to allow the trains to be turned around.

 The current fleet consists of 31 articulated cars.
 The cars are 24 metres long and have 4 doors.
-One carriage can seat 48 with approximately 130 standing passengers.
+One carriage can seat 42 fix plus 3 on jump seats in the wheelchair area with 130 standing passengers permitted.
 The top speed is 60 km/h and the average speed is 27 km/h.

 The Kaiserwagen (Emperor's car), the original train used by Emperor Wilhelm II during a test ride on 24 October 1900, is still operated on scheduled excursion services, special occasions and for charter events.